UX Articles

 Without an applied filters overview, desktop users will need to look to the filtering sidebar to confirm which filter options have been applied.

-If those applied filters aren’t shown in an overview, users may misinterpret the range and type of products the site offers, as the filters that are narrowing the scope of the list aren’t immediately obvious.
+If those applied filters aren’t shown in an overview, users may misinterpret the range and type of products the site offers, because the filters that narrow the list aren’t immediately obvious.

 Issue 2: Not Having a Quick Way to Remove Filters

-Without an applied filters overview, as on Amazon, mobile users need to open the filtering interface every time they need to remove a filter option, and have to scroll through the filter types to find each one.
+Without an applied filters overview, as on Pottery Barn, mobile users need to open the filtering interface every time they need to remove a filter option and must scroll through the filter types to find each one.

-Although there is a text-based overview of applied filters at the top of the product list, Amazon desktop users will still have to scroll down repeatedly to find applied filters and then deselect them when trying to broaden the scope of product lists.
+Users on Amazon will have to scroll down repeatedly to find applied filters and then deselect them when trying to broaden the scope of product lists.

 For example, if filter option choices are auto-applied, users would have to make 2 trips to the filter interface to remove 2 filters — as well as having to scroll through the filter interface to locate those options.

-The end result of this is that users will find applying and deselecting filters more labor intensive, and thus many will be dissuaded from trying to get a perfectly fine-tuned product list.
+The end result is that users will find applying and deselecting filters more labor intensive, and thus many will be dissuaded from trying to get a perfectly fine-tuned product list.

 Issue 3: Not Having a Context for the Product List

-This product list on Cabela’s has 4 filters applied.
-With none of the applied filters visible in the sidebar in this viewport, users will have no visible indication of what filters are defining the scope of the product list without scrolling.
+This product list on Apple has multiple filters applied, but users are forced to scan the filtering sidebar to verify which ones.
 The absence of an overview of applied filters can be a particular issue for users who are exploring multiple product pages and coming back to the filtered list.
 If the context of the list isn’t always clear, users could lose track of how the filtered products relate to the broader catalog.

 In many ways, an overview of applied filters is just as important as a page title or breadcrumbs that inform users of where they are and what type of product list they are viewing — they provide a summary of their current scope and product list criteria.